-Posted in Educational, FILM, IN THE SPOTLIGHT, MEMORIES, MY PREFERATE RHYMES, PEOPLE AND PLACES, YouTube: MUSIC THAT MOVES ME
+Posted in Educational, FILM, IN THE SPOTLIGHT, MEMORIES, ONE OF MY FAVORITE THINGS, PEOPLE AND PLACES HISTORY, GEOGRAPHY, YouTube/SoundCloud: Music, Special Interest

-Tagged Arts, Austin City Limits, Jason Isbell, Neko Case, PBS, Queens of the Stone Age, Television, Tom Waits
+Tagged Arts -Architecture, sculpture, Austin City Limits, Jason Isbell, Neko Case, PBS, Queens of the Stone Age, Television, Tom Waits

 Frontline_ Nuclear Aftershocks - PBS

 Posted in Educational, FILM, PEOPLE AND PLACES HISTORY, GEOGRAPHY, SPIRITUALITY, Uncategorized

 Tagged amp, Jews, judah, PBS, Pompeii, romans

 http://www.pbs.org/empires/ – Giorgio Vasari writes a book to define the Renaissance; Galileo pursues his scientific studies with the support of the Medici family.

 http://www.pbs.org/empires/ – Wealthy Florentine banker Cosimo de’ Medici’s search of Europe for relics of antiquity sparks classical learning and inventive thinking.